Agricultural assessment program: overview

 Land outside an agricultural district

 Land outside an agricultural district may qualify for an agricultural assessment.
 The requirements and application procedure are the same.
-However, land located outside of an established agricultural district that receives and agricultural assessment is required to remain in agricultural use for eight years (land within an agricultural district is encumbered for five years) or be subject to a payment for conversion to non-agricultural use.
+However, land located outside an established agricultural district that receives an agricultural assessment is required to remain in agricultural use for eight years (land within an agricultural district is encumbered for five years) or be subject to a payment for conversion to non-agricultural use.

 Eligibility requirements